gkossakowski/gkossakowski.github.io/content/posts/2021-01-08---The-slim-shady-year-part-one.md

 Without losing a beat, I responded from a message table:

 "Okey, I want to try anyway.
-If they ask me to play a tambourine, I'll do it."
+If they ask me to play tambourine, I'll do it."

 Fabienne smiled and broke - the typical for Swiss - professional self-restraint and opened up slightly:

 "I don't know where you end up, but I like your unusual motivation."

 The truth is that I was running on fumes.
-It was the midpoint of my three-month-long medical sabbatical I took from my work in San Francisco, and nothing was going according to plan.
+It was the midpoint of the three-month-long medical sabbatical I took from my work in San Francisco, and nothing was going according to plan.